Ashutosh-web/React_theory_codes/2_IGNIITING_REACT_aPP/Chapter2-Assigments.md

 12. What are different script type in html tag ? <br/>
+ -- normal browser script
+ -- type ='module'

 13. After creating a start script in package.json ? <br/>
     eg. : "start" : "parcel index.html"
-    Now, to run this we need to run command : npm start w/o this we can also use : npx parcel index.html
+    Now, to run this we need to run command : npm run start or npm start w/o this we can also use : npx parcel index.html Here we are creating development build

 14. After creating a build script in package.json ? <br/>
     eg. : "build" : "parcel build index.html"
-    Now, to run this we need to run command : npm run build w/o this we can also use : npx parcel build index.html
+    Now, to run this we need to run command : npm run build w/o this we can also use : npx parcel build index.html Here we are creating a build for production

 15. What is npx ?
 IT is used for executing the package